Skip to main content

 WAV

-MP4 to WAV Converter — Free, Uncompressed Audio, No Upload
+MP4 to WAV — Free, Uncompressed Audio, No Upload

 Extract the raw, uncompressed audio track from any MP4 video — ideal for audio editing in Audacity, Logic, or any DAW that needs WAV input.